 The biological data are incomplete and restricted in some cases whereas, they are capable of expressing complementary concepts.
 Therefore, using a combination of different data sources may lead to more accurate and precise predictions.
 The methods have discussed so far were based on specific biological concepts.
 In the following, a brief review of various techniques with different computational approaches is presented.

-The support vector machine, minimum least squares, and logistic regression algorithms were the leading machine learning methods used for drug repurposing.
-In 2017, Peng et al. have developed a method called NDTISE, which deeply examined samples of drug-disease pairs with unknowns [5].
-These samples were broken into two categories, and the unknown samples were separated from the certainly negative samples.
+The support vector machine, minimum least squares, and logistic regression algorithms have been the leading machine learning methods used for drug repurposing.
+In 2017, Peng et al. have developed a method called NDTISE, which deeply examined unlabeled samples of drug-disease pairs (which have not been reported to be related) [5].
+These samples were broken into two categories, and the uncertain samples were separated from the samples which can be defined as unrelated ones with certainty.
 In the next step, only negative samples were given to a backup classifier which performed the decision task.

 In 2020, Kodia et al. have proposed a method based on non-negative matrix factorization that applies a non-negative constraint on the factorized matrices during multiplication and update operations [6].
 The shortest paths between nodes at each layer of the network were calculated separately and used in the initialization of feature matrices and similarity matrices.

 Recently, Yu et al. have designed a comprehensive package called BioNEV, which can execute two categories of methods: the link prediction and the multi-class classification in biological networks [7].
-In the link prediction methods, three problems, namely drug-disease, protein interactions, drug-drug interactions, have been covered.
-In the classification methods, the prediction of protein function and the classification of various medical terms methods have been implemented.
+In the link prediction part, three networks, namely drug-disease, protein interactions, drug-drug interactions, have been implemented.
+In the classification part, the prediction of protein function and the classification of various medical terms methods have been implemented.

-In an effort to extract the structural and topological properties from the network, deep learning methods can be employed which is considered as the similarity measure between the network nodes.
+In an effort topological and structural features of nodes have been used to calculate similarity measures between the network nodes.
+The next step is that similarity matrices of nodes are given as an input to a deep learning method to extract secondary complex features which helps to predict the potential interactions.
 In the deep learning method, the characteristics of each drug, disease, gene, protein, etc. can be given as a binary vector in raw form without providing any additional information to the model.
 DeepDR is a drug repurposing model proposed by Zheng et al. in 2019 [8].
 In DeepDR, a random walk is used to extract feature vectors representing the network properties.
 Then, they used an auto-encoder to integrate the data and dimension reduction.
 DeepDR finally used cVAE to predict new links and achieved AUC = 0.90 and AUPR = 0.92.

-Here, we proposed DRSE, a Drug Repurposing method based on drug Side Effects information.
+Here, we proposed DRSE, a Drug Repurposing method based on drug Side Effects and some similarities information.
 It uses a random walk with a restart to merge drug and disease features including drug side-effects data.
-Also, it predicts drug-disease associations by applying a matrix factorization method.
-The results confirmed that the proposed method for integration of multiple data sources considering drug side effects similarities is able to improve the accuracy of drug repurposing task.
+Also, it predicts drug-disease interactions by applying a matrix factorization method.
+The results confirmed that the proposed method for integration of multiple data sources considering multi similarities is able to improve the accuracy of drug repurposing task.

 The rest of the article is broken into three sections.
 Section 2 expounds the details of the proposed method.
 Section 3 represents the evaluation results of the proposed method and its comparison to the previously proposed methods.
 Moreover, a case study is performed on some of the predicted associations to investigate the model's performance further.
 Finally, Section 4 summarizes the main points of this research and the conclusions are drawn in this section, and some suggestions for future works are provided.